SalomePlatform/sat/doc/src/configuration.rst

 -------------------

 The product environment is declared in a subsection called environment.
-It is used by sat at compile time the set up the environment for the compilation of all the products depending upon it.
+It is used by sat at compile time to set up the environment for the compilation of all the products depending upon it.
 It is also used at run tim to set up the application environment.

-Two mecanisms are offered to define the environment.
+Two mechanisms are offered to define the environment.
 The first one is similar to the one used in the application configuration : inside the environ section, we declare variables or paths.
 A variable appended or prepended by an underscore is treated as a path, to which we prepend or append the valued according to the position of the underscore.
-In the above example, the value *<install_dir/share/salome/ressources/salome* is prepended to the path SalomeAppConfig.
+In the following example, the value *<install_dir/share/salome/ressources/salome* is prepended to the path SalomeAppConfig.

 .. code-block:: bash